ccappetta/bidirectional_streaming_ai_voice/README.md

 Hopefully you lot can make it better, or at least have some fun with it.
 Enjoy!

 Possible future angles-
-- A better memory hierarchy to better enable Claude/Quill's continuity.
-Currently I'm just giving the whole transcript to Claude via theri GUI and asking it to summarize, then manually updating the instructions
+- A better memory hierarchy to improve Claude/Quill's continuity.
+Currently I'm just giving the whole transcript to (another) Claude via their GUI and asking it to summarize, then I'm manually updating the summary.py file and the instructions variable.
 - Wire in RVC in place of elevenlabs.
+It's an intriguing open source voice library.
-- Maybe wire in other LLMs but frankly Claude has my heart currently.
+- Maybe at some point I'd think about wiring in other LLMs but frankly Claude has my heart currently.
 And I say that as someone that has been smugly pooping on all self-proclaimed GPT4-killers for about a year (cough gemini).
 Claude is remarkable.
+- The elevenlabs custom voice models are pretty stunning.
+A colleague and I have been thinking about trying a format where each of us interview Claudes with each other's cloned voice.
+That would furrow some brows I bet.
+Perhaps the 'latent noise' podcast will become a thing.